 The school is housed in St. Peter’s Episcopal Church in Purcellville, Virginia.

 What is tuition?

-2018-2019 tuition is listed on our “Tuition and Financial Aid” page, along with important dates and discounts.
-A number of financing plans are available, including one, four, or ten monthly payments.
+2019-2020 tuition is listed on our “Tuition and Financial Aid” page, along with important dates and discounts.
+A number of financing plans are available.

 Is there financial aid or a discount for additional children?

 We are very happy to be able to provide financial aid to roughly 50% of our families.
 We recognize that choosing private education is costly, especially when you have multiple children!
-Our financial aid form is simple and allows you to tell us what you are able to afford.
 The Board is as generous as possible when awarding aid.

-We do not offer discounts for multiple children.
+Each family budget is unique.
+We do not offer stock discounts for multiple children.
 Instead, the discount comes in the form of aid, and multiple children are absolutely taken into account.
 We believe this is the best way to tailor your financial aid award to your individual family situation.
-Each family budget is unique.

 How are tuition costs determined?

 Good Shepherd School is a 501(c)3 non-profit.
 Tuition covers costs associated with hiring teachers and assistants, facilities, materials expenses, and administrative expenses.
 We have worked to minimize expenses and keep tuition levels highly competitive with tuition at local schools.
 The school is not a money making venture.
 To keep tuition costs affordable, families are asked to volunteer time to help teachers and administration.